fzingg/hyperloop-showcase/README.md

 end
 ```

-Now would be a good time to run the migrations :
+Now run the migration:
 ```
-rake db:migrate
+rails db:migrate
 ```

-### Making your models accessible to HyperMesh
+##### Step 5.3.2: Making your models accessible to HyperMesh

-**HyperMesh** needs to 'see' your models as a representation of them get compiled into JavaScript along with your **HyperReact** components so they are accessible in your client side code.
+**HyperMesh** needs to 'see' your models because a representation of them gets compiled into JavaScript along with your **HyperReact** components so they are accessible in your client-side code.
 The convention (though this is choice and you can change this if you prefer) is to create a `public` folder under models and then provide a linkage file which will `require_tree` your models when compiling `components.rb`.

-Create a new folder : `models/public`

-Then move `planevent.rb` to `models/public`
+Move `planevent.rb` to `models/public`

-(Only for Rails 5.x)  Move `app/models/application_record.rb` to `app/models/public/`
+For Rails 5.x *only*, move `app/models/application_record.rb` to `app/models/public/`

 Next create `_react_public_models.rb` in your `models` folder: